Description: Tufted rhizomatous perennial herbs, roots stilt-like and fibrous.

 Distribution and occurrence: World: 13 species, endemic Australia.
 Australia: all States.

-Laxmannia is sometimes placed in the family Asparagaceae.
+Laxmannia is sometimes placed in the segregate family Laxmanniaceae.

 Text by S. McCune & D.W.
 Hardin